Citron Villa

 No analysis available

-I looked for references to a parking waitlist, waiting list, or needing to join a list for parking and found nothing.
-The listings describe parking as included/deeded rather than limited by a waitlist.
+I looked for references to a parking waitlist, joining a list, or delayed parking assignment and found nothing.
+The listings instead describe a specific covered or deeded stall, so there is no evidence of a waitlist system.

 No analysis available